Semi-local string comparison: algorithmic techniques and applications

-The semi-local LCS problem on permutation strings is equivalent to solving the LIS problem in every substring of a given string.
-In the rest of this section, we give an efficient algorithm for this problem.
+We consider the semi-local LCS problem on permutation strings.
+Note that its string-substring component is equivalent to the \emph{local LIS problem}, which asks for the LIS score in every substring of a given permutation string.
+We now give an efficient algorithm for the semi-local LCS problem on permutation strings.

-For consistency with the notation in previous chapters, we will assume that a permutation string of length $n$ is indexed by odd half-integers $\ang{0:n}$, and is over the alphabet $\ang{0:n}$, unless indicated otherwise.
-The \emph{identity permutation} string of length $n$ is the string $\idx=\bigpa{\Half,\Half[3],\ldots,n-\Half}$.
-Given a string $a$, we denote its reverse string by $\bar a$.
-In particular, the \emph{reverse identity permutation} string is $\overline{\idx}=\bigpa{n-\Half,n-\Half[3],\ldots,\Half}$.
-We denote by $\Sigma(a)$ the set of characters appearing in $a$ at least once.
-For a set of characters $S$, we denote by $a|_S$ the \emph{filtered subsequence} of $a$, which consists only of those characters that belong to $S$.

-\begin{example} \figref{f-seaweed-perm} shows a series of snapshots of an execution of \algref{alg-perm} on permutation strings $a = \textsf{``cfaedhgb''}$, $b = \textsf{``dehcbafg''}$. \end{example}
+\begin{example} \figref{f-seaweed-perm} shows a series of snapshots of an execution of \algref{alg-perm} on permutation strings $a = \textsf{``CFAEDHGB''}$, $b = \textsf{``DEHCBAFG''}$. \end{example}

 By keeping the algorithm's intermediate data, we obtain a data structure that allows efficient traceback of any semi-local LCS query on a pair of permutations, in time proportional to the size of the output (i.e.\ the length of the output subsequence).

+\mysection{Window and cyclic LIS} Recall from \secref{s-cyclic} that, given a fixed parameter $w$, we call a substring of length $w$ a \emph{$w$-window} in the corresponding string.
+The window LCS problem between permutation strings is equivalent to the \emph{window LIS problem}, which asks for the LIS score in every $w$-window of a given permutation string.

-A related problem of tracing back LIS in \emph{every} substring of a \emph{fixed size} in a permutation has been studied by Albert et al.\ \cite{Albert+:04} and by Chen et al.\ \cite{Chen+:07}.
-In particular, work \cite{Chen+:07} gives an algorithm that runs in time proportional to the size of the output (i.e.\ the combined lengths of all the output subsequences).
-In the same work, the algorithm is also generalised for tracing back the LIS in an arbitrary subset of $n$ substrings, possibly of different sizes.
-In both versions of the problem, the size of the output, and therefore the algorithm's running time, can be as high as $\Theta(n^2)$.
-In contrast, \algref{alg-perm} allows efficient LIS traceback for any individual substring.
+The window LIS problem has been studied by Albert et al.\ \cite{Albert+:04} and by Chen et al.\ \cite{Chen+:07}.
+In particular, work \cite{Chen+:07} gives an algorithm that reports all window LIS (as opposed to just their lengths) in time $O(\mathit{output})$.
+In the same work, the algorithm is also generalised for reporting all LIS in an arbitrary subset of $n$ substrings of the input permutation string, possibly of different sizes.
+Deorowicz \cite{Deorowicz:12_CAI} considered the problem of finding, for a given $w$, the maximum LIS score across all $w$-windows of the input string.
+The resulting algorithm runs in time $O\bigpa{n \log\log n + \min(n \lambda, n \bigceil{\frac{\lambda^3}{w}} \cdot \log \bigceil{\frac{w}{\lambda^2} + 1})}$, where $\lambda$ is the output maximum LIS score.
+In all the above versions of the problem, the length of each window LCS can be as high as $\Theta(w)$, and therefore the algorithms' running time can be as high as $\Theta(nw)$.